Skip to Content

 As technology companies invest in research and development (R&D), including software development for internal or external use, they face an array of accounting and tax rules that govern cost classification and the way they are expensed or amortized over time.
 Affected businesses should first understand how to classify software development expenditures for Generally Accepted Accounting Principles (GAAP) purposes.

 Determining whether the software will be sold, leased, or licensed to customers, or if it will be used within the business, will impact how the expenses are treated for GAAP.
-Then, the business needs to review accounts and activities to identify which expenses to capture for tax purposes, noting that while there’s some overlap with the GAAP definitions around software development, the tax rules will result in different classifications for some expenses.
-Properly identifying tax expenses for R&D is important for proper reporting on the tax return and for claiming the potential tax benefits from these investments.
+Then, the business needs to review accounts and activities to identify which expenses to capture for tax purposes, noting that, while there’s some overlap with the GAAP definitions around software development, the tax rules will result in different classifications for some expenses.
+Properly identifying tax expenses for R&D is important for proper reporting on tax returns and for claiming the potential tax benefits from these investments.

 Companies often find it challenging to keep the differing GAAP and tax rules straight.
 To sort through the various treatments, businesses first need to understand the primary resources that govern tax and GAAP reporting treatment of software related expenditures: